aws-solutions-library-samples/guidance-for-media2cloud-on-aws/README.md

 ## Collection of operational metrics

-This guidance collects anonymized operational metrics to help AWS improve the quality of features of the guidance.
-For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/media2cloud/collection-of-operational-metrics.html).
+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://aws-solutions-library-samples.github.io/media-entertainment/media2cloud-on-aws.html#anonymized-data-collection).